-WHEREFORE, Plaintiffs pray for judgment against Defendant as follows:
+WHEREFORE, Plaintiffs pray for judgment against Defendants as follows:

-- A. The Court determine that this action may be maintained as a class action under Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure, appoint Plaintiffs as Class Representative and their counsel of record as Class Counsel, and direct that notice of this action, as provided by Rule 23(c)(2) of the Federal Rules of Civil Procedure, be given to the Class, once certified; - B. Adjudication that the acts alleged herein constitute unlawful restraints of trade in violation of the Sherman Act, 15 U.S.C. § 1; - C. Adjudication that the acts alleged herein constitute monopolization in violation of the Sherman Act, 15 U.S.C. § 2; - D. Judgment against Defendant for the damages sustained by Plaintiffs and the Class, and for any additional damages, penalties and other monetary relief provided by applicable law, including treble damages; - E. Pre-judgment and post-judgment interest on such monetary relief;
+- A. The Court determine that this action may be maintained as a class action under Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure, appoint Plaintiffs as Class Representatives and their counsel of record as Class Counsel, and direct that notice of this action, as provided by Rule 23(c)(2) of the Federal Rules of Civil Procedure, be given to the Class, once certified; - B. Adjudication that the acts alleged herein constitute unlawful restraints of trade in violation of the Sherman Act, 15 U.S.C. § 1;

-- F. Equitable relief requiring that Defendant cease the abusive, unlawful, and anti-competitive practices described herein (including pursuant to federal antitrust law: see, e.g., 15 U.S.C. § 26), as requested therein; - G. The costs of bringing this suit, including reasonable attorneys' fees; and - H. All other relief to which Plaintiffs and members of the Class may be entitled at law or in equity.
+- C. Adjudication that the acts alleged herein constitute monopolization in violation of the Sherman Act, 15 U.S.C. § 2; - D. Judgment against Defendants for the damages sustained by Plaintiffs and the proposed Classes, and for any additional damages, penalties and other monetary relief provided by applicable law, including treble damages; - E. Pre-judgment and post-judgment interest on such monetary relief; - F. Equitable relief requiring that Defendants cease their abusive, unlawful, and anticompetitive practices described and requested herein; - G. The costs of bringing this suit, including reasonable attorneys' fees; and - H. All other relief to which Plaintiffs and members of the proposed Classes may be entitled at law or in equity.

-DATED this 14th day of January, 2021
+DATED this 4th day of February, 2021